0x1eef/sourcezap/README.md

 ### CLI: superuser

-The following commands are restricted to root. <br>
+The following commands are restricted to root:
-The restrictions are enforced by sourcezap:

 * **sourcezap rm** <br>
 Remove the contents of `/usr/src/` and `/home/_sourcezap/src/` <br>